archivesandbox/MTC-Bulk-Tool/README.md

 # MTC-Bulk-Tool
-An extension that allows for more granular selection of bulk items in the Manage Top Containers module of ArchivesSpace
+An extension for Google Chrome that allows for granular selection of bulk items in the Manage Top Containers module of ArchivesSpace